Haefliger cohomology of complete Riemannian foliations

 \end{cor} Corollary~\ref{cor:inv} in this case directly follows from Corollary~\ref{cor:Lie} and the Poincar\'{e} duality of Lie algebra cohomology (see~\cite[Theorem~6.10]{Knapp1988}).
 In this case, $\P$ is isomorphic to the flat vector bundle $\E_{\det \mg^{-}}$, where $\mg^{-}$ is the Lie algebra of right invariant vector fields on $G$.
-As a special case of Corollaries~\ref{cor:st} and~\ref{cor:masa}, we get the following. \begin{cor} Any $G$-Lie foliation with dense leaves is strongly tense.
-Any $G$-Lie foliation with dense leaves is taut if $G$ is unimodular. \end{cor} In the case where $M$ is compact, Corollaries~\ref{cor:Lie} and~\ref{cor:stu} follow from the results of Masa and Dom\'{i}nguez.
+As a special case of Corollaries~\ref{cor:st} and~\ref{cor:masa}, we get the following. \begin{cor} Any minimal complete $G$-Lie foliation is strongly tense.
+Any minimal complete $G$-Lie foliation is taut if $G$ is unimodular. \end{cor} In the case where $M$ is compact, Corollaries~\ref{cor:Lie} and~\ref{cor:stu} are special cases of theorems of Masa and Dom\'{i}nguez.
 Note that if $M$ is compact, then the holonomy group $\Gamma$ is necessary to be compactly generated in the sense of Haefliger \cite{Haefliger2002} (see also \cite{Meigniez1997}).
 In these corollaries, we can compute Haefliger cohomology for minimal complete Lie foliations in general.